-Our publication dedicated to income tax arising from professional employment has as its main objective to accompany employed taxpayers through the various stages of their tax returns; it highlights some of the main principles of the annual taxation of wages which undoubtedly concern most people, as well as certain more specific situations which one or other of the employees may encounter.
+The main objective of our publication dedicated to the taxation of income from an employed occupation remains to accompany the employed taxpayer through the various stages of his tax return; it highlights some of the main principles of the annual salary taxation that undoubtedly concern most people, as well as certain more specific situations that one or other employees may encounter.

-We now have until 31 December to submit our tax returns or statements!
+You have until 31 December to submit your tax return or statement.